jpacerqueira-zz/spark-on-kubernetes/README.md

+ -  An setup to deploy Kubernetes in AWS EKS
- -  The Standard k8s-spark execution from GKS adapted here to run in AWS-EKS :- Adopt Multi-Cloud Strategies with this Technologies
+ - - The Standard GKS spark was here adapted to EKS
+ - - - Adopt Multi-Cloud Strategies with this technologies and other compatible with Kubernetes

          1. Step 0 : Setup your AWSCLI and account - each deployment and example run costs less than $0.24 USD